 |LANGUAGE, PHILOSOPHY, and CULTURE

-Frequently check with the programs to which you plan to apply prerequisites and /or application procedures can change.
+Frequently check with the programs to which you plan to apply as prerequisites and/or application procedures can change.

 Total hours must be at least 63 credit hours.